sud0x0/SUD0x0/_posts/2022-08-26-How-I-use-my-simple-architecture-to-understand-the-world-of-information-systems-security.md

 ---
 layout: post
-title: How I use my simple architecture to understand the world of information systems security? ecle, I believe that having a correct understanding of the following terms is important.
+title: How I use my simple architecture to understand the world of information systems security?
+---

+Before the article, I believe that having a correct understanding of the following terms is important.
 Therefore, I thought to place them at the top of the article.
 The meanings were taken from NIST glossary.

 [Cyber security](https://csrc.nist.gov/glossary/term/cyber_security) means the ability to protect or defend the use of cyberspace from cyber-attacks.